CapitalOnTap/marqeta-csharp-core-sdk/README.md

 ## Custom serialization
 As alluded to in the [Gotchas and known issues](#gotchas-and-known-issues) section, we've had to add some custom deserializers to support our needs.

-Kiota doesn't use standard deserialization methods, but have instead opted to use a common interface across all langauges supported by its generator, there are some [docs](https://learn.microsoft.com/en-us/openapi/kiota/serialization) on this.
+Kiota doesn't use standard deserialization methods, but have instead opted to use a common interface across all languages supported by its generator, there are some [docs](https://learn.microsoft.com/en-us/openapi/kiota/serialization) on this.

 However, the tl;dr is that we need an `IParseNodeFactory` as well as an `IParseNode` for each MIME type we want to deserialize (`application/json` and `text/html`) in our case.